carlosfar/msft-contributions/Azure Security Center/ARG-Queries/README.md

 // | where SubscriptionID == '375bb878-6089-40b2-8a4d-7bb63807d186'
 ```
 5. Create your own Dashboard or visualization charts

-On instersting feature of ARG is that apart from querying and exporting the information, you can created charts and dashboards directly from Azure Resource Graph Explorer and pin them on your Azure Portal Dashboards.
+One instersting feature of ARG is that apart from querying and exporting the information, you can created charts and dashboards directly from Azure Resource Graph Explorer and pin them on your Azure Portal Dashboards.
 For this particular examples, we want to retrieve all the recomendations with High severity and Low remediation effort provided by ASC, focussing on Threat vectors and impacted resources.
 For all the dashaboards created (see below screenshot) we have used the following ARG query:
 ```
 securityresources
  | where type == "microsoft.security/assessments"